 The Bible teaches that baptism is the next step of obedience for those who have made a commitment to follow Christ.
-Baptism by immersion is a one-time act by which we publicly identify ourselves as one who has been saved by grace through faith in Jesus Christ, and testify to the fact that we believe Jesus died for our sins, was buried, rose on the third day, and now is alive and Lord over all creation.
+Baptism by immersion is a one-time act by which we publicly identify ourselves as those who has been saved by grace through faith in Jesus Christ, and testify to the fact that we believe Jesus died for our sins, was buried, rose on the third day, and now is alive and Lord over all creation.

 Is baptism necessary for salvation?